 - Zasypkina competed only a 1.5 Yurchenko

 - Khorkina was awesome - much better than in one-touch warm ups.
 She scored an outrageous 9.562 for her round off 1/2 on tucked Rudi.
-Kudos to Sveta for somehow being able to pull it out when it counts.
+Kudos to Sveta for somehow being able to pull it out

 - Injured Zamolodchikova performed only a single twisting Yurchenko, but stuck it (9.000).

 - Bars was more forgiving to team Russia.